michael545/bioreactor-thermodynamics/README.md

 ## System Dynamics

-The system is described by a set of differential equations that model the heat transfer between the jacket, the reactor core, and the environment.
+The system is described by a set of differential equations (ODEs) that model the heat transfer between the jacket, the reactor core, and the environment.
 The mathematical model is provided in the `navodila.pdf` document (in Slovenian).

 ---